-The Second Line concerns those responsible for risk oversight and risk guidance in the CBN Group, e.g. Risk Management, Compliance and Financial Control and are under the oversight of the CBN Chief Risk & Compliance Officer/ Head of CBN

-Risk Management.
-Second Line is responsible for risk policies, risk processes and controls and most importantly the monitoring of compliance by the First Line.
+The Second Line concerns those responsible for risk oversight and risk guidance in the CBN Group, e.g. Risk Management, Compliance and Financial Control and are under the oversight of the CBN Chief Risk & Compliance Officer.
+Second Line is responsible for risk policies, risk processes and controls and most importantly the monitoring of compliance by the First Line